 With a focus on financing commercial real estate assets throughout the United States, Erik brings his business and government background to every transaction.
-Erik represents borrowers and lenders in the origination and modification of a broad range of secured financing.
-He also assists borrowers in meeting the day-to-day needs and requirements of lenders, loan servicers and joint venture partners.
+Erik represents commercial, industrial, retail, hospitality and multi-family developers in the origination and modification of a broad range of secured financing.
+He also assists property owners and managers in meeting the day-to-day needs and requirements of lenders, loan servicers and joint venture partners.

 Representing Borrowers And Lenders Throughout The United States